Energy Smart Eastside Heat Pump Rebates

 How to Participate

-To get a quote for a heat pump using the $1000 Energy Smart Eastside rebates, we recommend contacting an installer in our network.
+To get a quote for a heat pump using the $1,000 Energy Smart Eastside rebates, we recommend contacting an installer in our network.
+This is an instant rebate—meaning installers will apply this rebate at the point of sale.

-To find out if you are eligible for the Bonus $5000 rebate, submit an application.
+To find out if you are eligible for the Bonus $5,000 rebate, submit an application.
 We’ll reply within one business day.
 If eligible, you’ll be provided a rebate code that can be used with any installer in our network for up to 90 days.
+This rebate is also applied at the point of sale with an installer.

 Frequently Asked Questions

-To be eligible, the tenant’s total household income must be below 150% of the Area Median Income in King County.
-Refer to income qualifications listed in Table 1.
+• To be eligible for the bonus rebate, the tenant’s total household income must be below 150% of the Area Median Income in King County.
+Refer to income qualifications listed below:

 However, renters can still play an important role by sharing information about heat pumps and available rebates with their landlord.
 You can schedule a call with an energy advisor to get helpful talking points and guidance for discussing heat pumps with your landlord.